-The culture of India is among the world's oldest, reaching back about 5,000 years.
-Many sources describe it as "Sa Prathama Sanskrati Vishvavara" — the first and the supreme culture in the world.
-India is a very diverse country, with more than 1.2 billion people, according to the CIA World Factbook, making it the second most populous nation after China.
+However, Indians made significant advances in architecture (Taj Mahal), mathematics (the invention of zero) and medicine (Ayurveda).
+Today, India is a very diverse country, with more than 1.2 billion people, according to the CIA World Factbook, making it the second most populous nation after China.
 Different regions have their own distinct cultures.
 Language, religion, food and the arts are just some of the various aspects of Indian culture.
 Here is a brief overview of the culture of India.

 Wheat, Basmati rice and pulses with chana (Bengal gram) are important staples of the Indian diet.
 The food is rich with curries and spices, including ginger, coriander, cardamom, turmeric, dried hot peppers, and cinnamon, among others.
 Chutneys — thick condiments and spreads made from assorted fruits and vegetables such as tamarind and tomatoes and mint, cilantro and other herbs — are used generously in Indian cooking.

 Many Hindus are vegetarians, but lamb and chicken are common in main dishes for non-vegetarians.
 The Guardian reports that between 20 percent and 40 percent of India's population is vegetarian.

 Much of Indian food is eaten with fingers or bread used as utensils.
 There is a wide array of breads served with meals, including naan, a leavened, oven-baked flatbread, and bhatoora, a fried, fluffy flatbread common in North India and eaten with chickpea curry.